potapovneb/CP-LigaseFidelity/README.md

 ### 07_fidelity.csv

-This tables summarrizes the number of total, correct, and mismatch ligation events for each overhang.
+This table summarizes the number of total, correct, and mismatch ligation events for each overhang.
 The ratio of correct events to the total number of ligation events defines fidelity for a given overhang.
 Additionally, the table provides the total number of mismatch overhangs, and the five most frequent mismatch overhangs.

 ### 08_mismatch-e.csv